Tokyo Port Wild Bird Park Photo Guide

 - With birding, the longer your lens, the better.
 You’ll struggle to capture the birds with smartphones as you need to take photos from paths or huts.
 The distances will be too great.

 - Photographing the ponds at golden hour is impossible.
 Trees and the sun are behind the blinds.
-That means shadows will cover the water well before sunset.
+That means shadows cover the water well before sunset.

 Bird observation positions